 Common signs of dehydration found on the dog's head include:

-• Gums that appear dry and feel sticky to the touch instead of smooth and moist.
-Gums may look pale or even white.
+Gums that appear dry and feel sticky to the touch instead of smooth and moist, and the gums may look pale or even white

 Skin Changes